18 Common Diseases Your Fish May Have (And How to Cure Them)

 Treatment of Constipation

 One of the easiest ways to treat a constipation is enhance nutrition by increasing the amount of fiber in their diet and use deworming medications.
-Another way to treat constipation is to dose your tank with Epson salt (API sells a product that is easy to find in stores).
+Another way to treat constipation is to dose your fish tank with Epson salt (API sells a product that is easy to find in stores).
 Adding 1 to 3 teaspoons of salt per every 5 gallons of water will help.
 Epson salt will act as a muscle relaxant and help them be able to poop easier.

 4. CO2 Poisoning

 CO2 levels over 30 ppm can be dangerous for aquatic animals.
-This issue can arise with tanks that use CO2 injection in planted tanks.
+This issue can arise with fish tanks that use CO2 injection in planted tanks.

 Signs of CO2 Poisoning